-This clause disapplies the provisions of this Act relating to the sale of liquor in an exempt university building and makes it an offence for a person to sell or purchase liquor in an exempt university building in contravention of a statute of the university.
+This clause disapplies the provisions of this Act relating to the sale of liquor in an exempt university building of the Australian National University (ANU) and the University of Canberra (UC), and makes it an offence for a person to sell or purchase liquor in an exempt university building in contravention of a university statute.

-DIVISION 1.2 Objects, principles and considerations
+DIVISION 1.2 Objects and principles

-Clause 8 - Object of Act
+Clause 9 - Object of Act

-This clause acknowledges the need to minimise the harm associated with the misuse and abuse of liquor and take into account the safety of the community when making regulatory decisions about the sale, provision, promotion and consumption of liquor.
+This clause sets out the object of the Act which is to minimise harm associated with the consumption of liquor and facilitate the responsible development of the liquor and hospitality industries taking into account the safety of the community when making regulatory decisions about the sale, supply, promotion and consumption of liquor.

-Clause 9 - Harm minimisation and community safety principles
+Clause 10 - Harm minimisation and community safety principles

-This clause sets out the new harm minimisation and community safety principles which the commissioner for Fair Trading (the commissioner) must take into account before making a decision about issuing a liquor licence or permit
+This clause sets out the new harm minimisation and community safety principles which the commissioner must take into account before making any decision under the Act, including a decision about issuing a liquor licence or permit